publicg24/020DAY/Hacking/CPENT/Linux/Privilage-escalation.md

 echo "whoami > hi.txt" | at now
 cat hi.txt
 ```
-## Kernal Vulnerabilities and Application Vulnerabilities
+## Kernel Vulnerabilities and Application Vulnerabilities

-- To list all the packeges installed in the linux machine
+- To list all the packages installed in the linux machine
 ```bash
 apt list --installed
 dpkg --list